mwrnd/innova2_flex_xcku15p_notes/README.md

 ![Kernel 5.8.0-43-generic](img/Kernel_Version.png)

 Install all necessary prerequisite libraries and software. `MLNX_OFED` drivers will install custom versions of some of the libraries that get pulled into this install.
-By installing everything first you can avoid library incompatibility issues and `MLNX_OFED` reinstallations. `libibverbs` is one package that gets updated and pulled in by almost every piece of networking software and `MLNX_OFED` requires a custom version.
+By installing everything first you can avoid library incompatibility issues and `MLNX_OFED` reinstallations. `libibverbs` is one package that gets updated and pulled in by almost every piece of networking software but `MLNX_OFED` requires a custom version.
 ```Shell
 sudo apt install    alien apt autoconf automake binfmt-support \
     binutils-riscv64-unknown-elf binwalk bison bpfcc-tools \